twpayne/chezmoi/README.md

   that state.
 What you want is what you get.

-* Fast and easy to use: chezmoi runs in fractions of a second and makes most day-to-day operations one line commands.
+* Fast and easy to use: chezmoi runs in fractions of a second and makes most day-to-day operations one line commands, including installation, initialization, and keeping your machines up-to-date.

 ## I already have a system to manage my dotfiles, why should I use chezmoi?